dsc-courses/dsc80-2026-wi/proj04/index.md

 Before beginning your analysis, you'll need to set up a few things.

-1. Pull the latest version of the [`dsc80-2025-sp`](https://github.com/dsc-courses/dsc80-2025-sp/) repo.
+1. Pull the latest version of the course [Github repository](https://github.com/dsc-courses/dsc80-2026-wi/).
 Within the `projects/project04` folder, there is a `template.ipynb` notebook that you will use as a template for the project.
-If you delete the file or want another copy of the template, you can re-download it from [here](https://github.com/dsc-courses/dsc80-2025-sp/blob/main/projects/project04/template.ipynb). **This is where your analysis will live; you will submit this entire notebook to us.**
+If you delete the file or want another copy of the template, you can re-download it from [here](https://github.com/dsc-courses/dsc80-2026-wi/blob/main/projects/project04/template.ipynb). **This is where your analysis will live; you will submit the full contents of this notebook to us.**
 1. Select **one** of the three [datasets mentioned above](#choosing-a-dataset), download it, and load it into your template notebook.

 Once you have your dataset loaded in your notebook, it's time for you to find meaning in the real-world data you've collected!
 Follow the steps below.